xabbu42/Master/arbeit.md

 The following definition of annotated formulas and proofs as well as the definition of a realization function based on it in the next chapter is heavily inspired by Fittings use of explicit annotations in
 @fitting2009.
-Other then Fitting, I allow myself to treat symbols
+Other than Fitting, I allow myself to treat symbols
 $⊞_i$, $⊟_i$ directly as mathematical objects and define functions on them, instead of encoding the symbols as natural numbers.